Best series to watch on Netflix right now - updated (February 2024)

 The characters may often not be particularly likeable but they are extremely memorable and regularly hilarious.
 The cream of the crop is of course Chabuddy G, a comedy creation for the ages and the funniest look at an on-screen entrepreneur since Del Boy.
-The series was given a spin-off feature film last year, Big In Japan, although that’s yet to hit the streamer. - James Hibbs
+The series was given a spin-off feature film last year, Big In Japan, which is also available on the streamer. - James Hibbs

 Netflix didn’t have much of a reputation for period drama until recently (unless you count The Crown, which is hurtling towards the present day).
 But everything changed in the lockdown Christmas of 2020, when the world needed a little cheer.
 Santa Claus delivered the most glorious series onto the streaming service on 25th December, just in time for us to binge watch with our tins of Quality Street.
 Based on Julia Quinn’s popular novels, Bridgerton focuses on eight siblings looking for love in sparkling Regency London.

-First to meet her match was Daphne, played by Phoebe Dynevor, who started a fake love affair with the smouldering Duke of Hastings, aka breakout star and potential Bond Rege-Jean Page, while the recently released season two saw the focus shift to Anthony Bridgerton and his relationship with new character Kate Sharma.
-Fun and fresh, with brilliant performances, lavish costumes, and a modern soundtrack, the series is a joyous distraction from everyday life and has once again gone down a storm. - Emma Bullimore
+First to meet her match was Daphne, played by Phoebe Dynevor, who started a fake love affair with the smouldering Duke of Hastings, aka breakout star and potential Bond Rege-Jean Page, while season 2 saw the focus shift to Anthony Bridgerton and his relationship with new character Kate Sharma.
+Fun and fresh, with brilliant performances, lavish costumes, and a modern soundtrack, the series is a joyous distraction from everyday life and has gone down a storm. - Emma Bullimore

 The Last Kingdom